davebs/AgileLite/README.md

-# Agile Lite -- Agile without all the burnout
+# Agile Lite: Agile without all the burnout

 "Agile software development" is a great idea that's been overcomplicated by the publishing and consulting industries.
 Agile Lite is an attempt to strip things down to their essence.
 You do not need a book or a workshop to explain Agile Lite.
 You just need a text file with several paragraphs.
 This is that text file.